China marks national day with mass air incursion near Taiwan

-TAIPEI (REUTERS) - Taiwan's air force scrambled on Friday (Oct 1) to warn away 25 Chinese aircraft that entered its air defence zone, the defence ministry in Taipei said, the same day that China marked its national day, the founding of the People's Republic of China.
+TAIPEI • Taiwan's air force scrambled yesterday to warn away 25 Chinese aircraft that entered its air defence zone, the Defence Ministry in Taipei said, on the same day China marked its National Day, the founding of the People's Republic of China.

-Taiwan - which China regards as a renegade province - has complained for a year or more of repeated missions by China's air force near the island, often in the south-western part of its air defence zone close to the Taiwan-controlled Pratas Islands.
+Taiwan, which China regards as a renegade province, has complained of repeated missions by China's air force near the island, often in the south-western part of its air defence zone close to the Taiwan-controlled Pratas Islands.

-The latest Chinese mission involved 18 J-16 and four Su-30 fighters plus two nuclear-capable H-6 bombers and an anti-submarine aircraft, the Taiwan ministry said.
+The latest Chinese mission involved 18 J-16 and four Su-30 fighters, as well as two nuclear-capable H-6 bombers and an anti-submarine aircraft, the Taiwan ministry said.

 The Chinese aircraft all flew in an area close to the Pratas, with the two bombers flying closest to the atoll, according to a map that the ministry issued.